cullendales/pong-with-power-ups/README.md

 ```

 ## Usage
-1. Drag the Lua folder containing main.lua into your love2D application to launch the game
+1. Drag the Lua either the multiplayer or ai_version folder from Lua containing main.lua into your love2D application to launch the game

 ## Roadmap
 - [x] Finish classic game of Pong
 - [x] Polish game physics and speed of ball
 - [x] Add game to personal website in JavaScript
 - [x] Add in 3 initial power ups
-- [ ] Create 7 more power ups
+- [x] Create 7 more power ups
-- [ ] Make AI version for 1 player mode
+- [x] Make AI version for 1 player mode

-## Notes
-Power-ups and a more realistic physics system are still in development and under testing.
-This repo will be updated with the full game shortly.
-For now enjoy the classic game of Pong.
+- [ ] Debug additional power-ups